Agentic AI Governance and Lifecycle Management in Healthcare: Introduction

 \subsection{Prior Work}

 Table \ref{tab:govlife} summarizes the current state of AI agent governance and lifecycle management standards.
-A review and analysis suggest that though principles are available, lifecycle control planes are underspecified.
+The reviewed literature and guidance suggest that, though principles are available, lifecycle control planes are underspecified.
 Agent registration and discovery mechanisms are becoming mainstream, but governance enforcement remains disjointed.
 There is also a recognition of growing attack surface through prompt injection, insecure output handling, tool misuse, and privilege abuse.
 There are occasional discussions about agent sprawl, but there is minimal discussion on governance and lifecycle management in AI agent fleets.